Mizux/sm_challenge/README.md

 3) To "avoid" holes you can "disable/mask" triangle with an hole so the algorithm won't pass through. i.e. mark these triangles as obstacles.

+## Open Issues

+* Needed to learn how to use libigl.
+  * Had to patch libigl when used through `FetchContent()` since they didn't enable the CMake policy `CMP0077` -_-.
+  * libigl also download all its dependencies instead of giving the possibility to include them by ourself in a CMake super project.
+    * Concerning libigl's dependencies, there is no doc which dependencies are mandatory nor which options have been used to build them (ToDo: need to investigate this).

+* Needed to learn how to use `imgui` to have a minimal GUI when using libigl.

+* Needed to learn how to use Eigen types (e.g. extract a `VectorXd` from a `MatrixXd`).

+* CI is not working yet, need to fix all Dockerfiles.

 ## Build
 This project should run on Linux, Mac and Windows.